System Design Interview Prep for Indian Engineers

 A hands-on guide to cracking system design interviews at FAANG and top Indian companies, with step-by-step design walkthroughs and key concepts explained.

-After that failure, I spent four months preparing systematically.
-I cracked system design rounds at two FAANG companies and a top Indian fintech firm.
-This guide is what I wish someone had given me before that first disastrous interview.
+After that disaster, I spent four months preparing with real structure.
+Eventually I cleared system design rounds at two FAANG companies and a top Indian fintech firm.
+Everything in this guide is what I wish someone had handed me before I walked into that room and drew a blank.

 FAANG (Google, Amazon, Meta, Apple, Netflix)